A Freeholder isn't for life!

 Freeholder is not for life!

-If you are concerned that the block is falling into disrepair, that the Freeholder is not taking action against other leaseholders where necessary (when they are making alterations such as ripping out walls without due regard to process, for example, or protecting the integrity of the fabric of the entire building), or resolving neighbor disputes, then don't despair.
-It takes only one leaseholder to understand that the covenants within the lease need to be upheld to make things change.
+If you are concerned that the block is falling into disrepair, that the Freeholder is not taking action against other leaseholders where necessary (when they are making alterations such as ripping out walls without due regard to process, for example or protecting the integrity of the fabric of the entire building), or resolving neighbour disputes, then don't despair.
+It takes only one Leaseholder to understand that the covenants within the lease need to be upheld to make things change.
 If you cannot get 50% of leaseholders supporting you and have accepted that you cannot force self-management, then consider the next best thing: a managing agent of your choice.
-Before applying to the Leasehold Valuation Tribunal to request that they appoint the managing agent of your choice as Court Appointed Manager, you will have to select an agent who has sufficient expertise.
-To satisfy a Tribunal the Court Appointed Manager needs to be competent to stand in the shoes of the Freeholder and enact the lease.
+Before applying to the Leasehold Valuation Tribunal to request that they appoint the managing agent of your choice as Court Appointed Manager, you must select an agent with sufficient expertise.
+To satisfy a Tribunal, the Court Appointed Manager needs to be competent enough to stand in the shoes of the Freeholder and enact the lease.

-When there is no need to prove fault by the Freeholder or existing management arrangements, when claiming the right to manage, requesting a Court Appointed Manager is different.
-To persuade the Tribunal to appoint a Manager it is necessary to justify your reasons why such a course of action is reasonable and would be in the best interests of the block.
+When there is no need to prove fault by the Freeholder or existing management arrangements, requesting a Court Appointed Manager is different when claiming the right to manage.
+To persuade the Tribunal to appoint a Manager, it is necessary to justify your reasons for such a course of action as reasonable and in the best interests of the block.
 Applying with the Leasehold Valuation Tribunal costs between £150 and £350, depending on the number of dwellings in the block.
-Typically, the Tribunal will schedule a pre-trial review (PTR) at which the parties are instructed what issues or evidence the Tribunal will hear.
-At the PTR the Tribunal will usually decide whether they wish to visit the block and how much time will be set aside for the hearing.
-Apart from the application fee at the Tribunal each party bears their costs - but be aware if the Tribunal feels that one or other party is wasting the Tribunal's time or not following directions on the information/evidence to be heard, it does have the power to award costs of that part of the hearing.
+Typically, the Tribunal will schedule a pre-trial review (PTR), where the parties are instructed on what issues or evidence the Tribunal will hear.
+At the PTR, the Tribunal usually decides whether they wish to visit the block and how much time will be set aside for the hearing.
+Apart from the application fee at the Tribunal, each party bears their costs - but be aware if the Tribunal feels that one or other party is wasting the Tribunal's time or not following directions on the information/evidence to be heard, it does have the power to award costs of that part of the hearing.

-You are probably competent to present your case at Tribunal if you can make sense of your can find the clauses that you feel are being breached can collate evidence such as photographs of disrepair or unauthorized alterations, a diary of disputes reported but not resolved, or copies of service charge accounts which do not comply with the Landlord & Tenant Acts.
-Many Leaseholders, however, choose the support of a Managing Agent, probably a firm of Chartered Surveyors with experience in this.
+You are probably competent to present your case at the Tribunal if you can make sense of your can find the clauses that you feel are being breached and can collate evidence such as photographs of disrepair or unauthorized alterations, a diary of disputes reported but not resolved, or copies of service charge accounts which do not comply with the Landlord & Tenant Acts.
+Many leaseholders, however, choose the support of a managing agent, probably a firm of chartered surveyors with experience in this field.
 It stands to reason that if the Freeholder turns up at the Tribunal and objects to your action, then the panel members will want to have your proposed Managing Agent present to satisfy themselves that the appointment would be a safe and reasonable choice.
-Irrespective of the issues of your action, if your proposed agent is a member of the Royal Institution of Chartered Surveyors (RICS) and probably also a member of the Association of Residential Managing Agents (ARMA) then you will have greater chances of success.
+Irrespective of the issues of your action, if your proposed agent is a member of the Royal Institution of Chartered Surveyors (RICS) and probably also a member of the Association of Residential Managing Agents (ARMA), then you will have greater chances of success.

 Lease Extension, FH and Right to Manage